tquoc229/ai-flow/docs/setup-AI-flow/templates/project-policy/project-policy-agent.md

 **AI_Agent MUST Do:**
 1. ✅ Document the nature of significant changes to:
    - Requirements section (if requirements changed)
-   - Implementation Plan (if approach changed)
+   - Implementation Steps (if approach changed)
-   - Test Plan (if testing needs changed)
+   - Testing (if test cases changed)
 2. ✅ Update task status to `InProgress` in **BOTH** task file and index (same commit)
 3. ✅ Add entry to task history: timestamp, "Significant Update", Review → InProgress, reason for update, User name
 4. ✅ Notify stakeholders that additional implementation work is needed